Shmuel07/thanjavur-crop-health/README.md

 ## Why This Date?

-The imagery date (25 March 2026) was selected as the **most recent cloud-free Sentinel-2 acquisition** available for Thanjavur district at the time of analysis.
+The imagery date (25 March 2026) was selected as the **most recent Sentinel-2 capture** available for Thanjavur district at the time of analysis.
 Cloud cover below 10% was required — a consistent constraint in Tamil Nadu due to seasonal cloud patterns.

 **What March means agriculturally:**